mattermost/docs/source/deployment/ssl-client-certificate.rst

   ...

-6. Confirm the CA key for ``mmuser`` works by the following curl command to the proxy
+6. Confirm the CA key for ``mmuser`` works by the following curl command to the proxy:

 .. code-block::